-The ocean holds the largest of all biomes on Earth.
+The ocean holds the largest of Earth’s biomes.
 It covers 70% of the planet’s surface.

 Life in the ocean is diverse.
-The smallest creatures that call the ocean home are microscopic and made of a single cell.
+The smallest creatures that call the ocean home are so tiny that they can only be seen with a microscope.
 The largest creatures are blue whales, which can be as much as 34 meters (110 feet) long.
-There are many different ways to live in the ocean too.
-Some animals travel thousands of miles through ocean water while others stay in the same place on the ocean floor for their entire lives.
-Some burrow beneath the sand while others float near the water surface.
+There are many different ways to live in the ocean, too.
+Some animals travel huge distances through ocean water.
+Others stay in the same place on the ocean floor their entire lives.
+Some burrow beneath the sand while others float near the surface.

-The ocean is not uniform, nor is the marine life within it.
-While life in the ocean is often described as one biome, there are actually many specific ecosystems within the ocean that are characterized by physical conditions such as water temperature, the amount of sunlight that penetrates through the water, and the amount of nutrients.
+The ocean is not the same everywhere.
+There are many different ecosystems within the ocean depending on conditions such as the water temperature, the amount of sunlight that filters through the water, and the amount of nutrients.

-Sunlight penetrates the top layer of ocean water, as much as 200 meters (656 feet) deep.
-This allows phytoplankton, algae, and plants like seagrass to make their own food through the process of photosynthesis.
+Sunlight breaks through the top layer of ocean water.
+It can make its way as deep as 200 meters (656 feet).
 Almost all marine life (about 90%) lives within this top, sunlit layer of the ocean.
-Photosynthesizing organisms are the start of most marine food chains except for those in the deep ocean where there is no sunlight.
+There, phytoplankton, algae, and plants like seagrass make their own food through the process of photosynthesis and are the start of most marine food chains.

 The temperature of ocean water varies depending on its location.
-Closer to the Earth’s polar regions, ocean water is colder.
-Closer to the equator, ocean water is warmer.
+Water near the polar regions is colder than water near the equator.
 Water that is deep in the ocean is colder than water that is near the ocean surface.
-Many animals can only survive at certain temperatures.
-Other animals in the ocean are able to survive at a range of temperatures and can live in more places in the world’s ocean basins.
+Many animals and other organisms can only survive at certain temperatures.
+Others are able to survive at a range of temperatures and can live in more places in the ocean.

-The following links give a broad overview of four different environments where life flourishes in the ocean.
-Within these areas, a variety of specific ecosystems exist such as coral reefs, kelp forests, and hydrothermal vents.
+The following links give an overview of four different environments where life flourishes in the ocean.

 - Life in the Intertidal Zone - Where the ocean meets the land, hardy animals, plants, and algae make their homes between the low tide and high tide levels.